 - Verify your insurance.

-- Meet our clinical staff (virtually or in-person) for a better assessment of your substance abuse level.
+- Meet our clinical staff (virtually or in person) to better assess your substance abuse level.

-- Our doctors will guide you towards the best detox treatment plan that suits your needs.
+- Our doctors will guide you toward the best detox treatment plan that suits your needs.

 Overlook of our recovery plans: